Sreyas-Sreelal/malluscript/README.md

 }
 ```
-The above snippet checks whether i is equals to 0 and if yes the code in first block will execute otherwise block defined by `seri_allel` will get executed.
+The above snippet checks whether i equal to 0 and if yes the code in the first block will execute otherwise block defined by `seri_allel` will get executed.

 In general
 * `i um 0 um same_aane` checks if i is equals to 0